wallaby-finance/docs-wallaby/source/FAQ/07_FAQ.rst

 What is Wallaby?
 ================
-Wallaby is a new and rapidly growing DeFi yield aggregator that is used for MDXSwap.
+Wallaby is a new and rapidly growing DeFi yield aggregator that is used for Mdex Swap.
 The Wallaby protocol empowers farmers to leverage their yield-seeking tendencies to optimize yield compounding strategy on HECO.
 We are providing strategies for the various needs of farmers from the highest yield seekers to the risk reward optimizing smart investors.

 What is the Reason for launching Wallaby?
 =============================================